 - Resilience is an important and appropriately integrated part of Government policy framework.

 - The built environment sector is equipped to address resilience.

-The Cities Task Group aims to develop and advocate policy focussed on improving the long-term productivity, liveability and sustainability of cities and urban communities, in the context of growth and change.
+The Cities Task Group aims to develop and advocate for policy focused on improving the long-term productivity, liveability and sustainability of cities and urban communities, in the context of growth and change.

-The Task Group is focussed on a policy agenda that delivers:
+The Task Group is focused on a policy agenda that delivers:

 - Government policy settings which reflect a stronger and more valued role for cities and urban communities in driving productivity, liveability and sustainability.